sharife/goldenthread-v2/site/content/productions/11-reflections-san-francisco.md

   text: Co-Produced by Golden Thread Productions, Brava for Women in the Arts,
     Art2Action, and in collaboration with Aviva Arts.
 ---
-***11 Reflections: San Francisco*** invites Southwest/Central Asian and North African (SWANA), Middle Eastern/North African/South Asian (MENASA), and Muslim American artists, BIPOC artists and allies, and impacted communities in the Bay Area to participate in Story Circles, workshops, creative writing, and theatre-making in response to the question: What has the impact of the post-9/11 era been in your city, and how does it connect to what’s happening today?
+***11Reflections: San Francisco*** invites Southwest/Central Asian and North African (SWANA), Middle Eastern/North African/South Asian (MENASA), and Muslim American artists, BIPOC artists and allies, and impacted communities in the Bay Area to participate in Story Circles, workshops, creative writing, and theatre-making in response to the question: What has the impact of the post-9/11 era been in your city, and how does it connect to what’s happening today?